check

 B

-Sometimes — especially when I’m tired or stressed.
+Sometimes, mostly when I'm tired or already stretched.

 C